What is 102°F in Celsius? Understanding Temperature Conversions and Their Importance

 - Q: How can I lower a 102°F fever?

 A: Rest, hydration, and over-the-counter fever reducers (like acetaminophen or ibuprofen) can help lower a fever.
-However, it is crucial to consult a doctor, especially for children or if the fever persists or worsens.
+Still, it is crucial to consult a doctor, especially for children or if the fever persists or worsens.

 - Q: Why are both Fahrenheit and Celsius still used?